 Unfortunately correcting posture isn’t as simple as arching your back over a foam roller, and stretching your quads once a day.
-These movements can be good for the right person, but a systematic and long-term approach needs to be adopted in order to see any significant progress with your posture.
+These movements can be good for the right person, but a systematic and long-term approach needs to be adopted to see any significant progress with your posture.

-A phrase that resonates with me regarding training, correcting posture, and life, in general is “be impatient for action, and patient for outcomes” – Pete Dupuis CSP.
-We live in a world of instant gratification, but when it comes to correcting posture you’ve been stuck in for years, you need to trust and commit to the process for long-term results.
+A phrase that resonates with me regarding training, correcting posture, and life, in general, is “be impatient for action, and patient for outcomes” – Pete Dupuis CSP.
+We live in a world of instant gratification, but when it comes to correcting the posture you’ve been stuck in for years, you need to trust and commit to the process for long-term results.

 In this 4-part series, I’ll be taking you through the 4 principles, and the process we follow at State of Fitness to help our clients with their posture.
 To kick things off, I think it’s best to dive into the discussion with a video.

 How Breathing Helps You Move Better

 You might be thinking “Dylan, I know how to breathe” and yes of course you do, but breathing in the correct positions – with alignment between the diaphragm and the pelvic floor – is more uncommon than it seems.
 When you put your body in a good position to be successful – demonstrated in the diagram below – coupled with 360 expansion of the abdominal cavity when inhaling and exhaling, it allows you to tap into a branch of the autonomic nervous system, which is the “rest and digest” parasympathetic nervous system.
 This allows your body to relax, and reduce muscle tone, which is vital when accessing new ranges of motion for postural correction.

 This is a topic I can go on for days so here’s a short video on the importance of breathing.